mikkel-tschentscher/ecommerce-email-template/README.md

 ## Support

 If you have any questions feel free to email me at hello@mikkeltschentscher.
-(Response time can be up to 5 business days).